readium/readium-lcp-server/README.md

 * Revoke/cancel a license

-## [frontend]
+## [lutserver]

-A Frontend Test server, which offers a GUI and API for having a complete experience.
+A Frontend Util server for tests, which offers a GUI and API for having a complete experience.

 Public functionalities (accessible from the web):
 * Fetch a license from its id